wintercms/docs/console-commands.md

     php artisan winter:down

 <a name="change-backend-user-password-command"></a>
-### Change Backend user password
+### Change backend user password

-The `winter:passwd` command will allow the password of a Backend user or administrator to be changed via the command-line.
+The `winter:passwd` command will allow the password of a backend user or administrator to be changed via the command-line.
 This is useful if someone gets locked out of their Winter CMS install, or for changing the password for the default administrator account.

     php artisan winter:passwd username password